 Taxation for Independent Contractors in Poland

-In Poland, there is a 19% flat tax rate, which applies to individuals engaged in small-scale business.
+In Poland, there is a 19% flat tax rate for individual entrepreneurs.
 There are no personal allowances and tax credits under the flat-rate tax system, except credits for compulsory health insurance contributions.

 Employment Misclassification Risks in Poland